Tushar Kalia

-Tushar Kalia (born 7 March) is an Indian choreographer, dancer and actor.
+Tushar Kalia (born 7 March 1986) is an Indian choreographer, dancer and actor.
 He specialises in Mayurbhanj Chhau Odisha, Kalari and Contemporary dance forms.
 He is the winner of Khatron Ke Khiladi Season 12 (2022).
 Kalia participated in the dance reality shows, Jhalak Dikhhla Jaa 6 (2013) and Jhalak Dikhhla Jaa 7 (2014) as a choreographer.
 He was also the stage director of the reality show India's Got Talent (2015—2016) in its 6th and 7th season.

 Personal life

 Kalia was born in Chandigarh, India.
-In 2022 he got engaged to model, Triveni Barman, in presence of family members and close friends.
+In 2022 he got engaged to model, Triveni Barman, in presence of family members and close friends, The duo got married on 18 January 2023.

 Career

 Kalia started his career as a choreographer in Bollywood after his first break in Karan Johar's film Ae Dil Hai Mushkil and judged the dance reality show Dance Deewane.
 He also choreographed in films like Half Girlfriend, War, The Zoya Factor, Junglee, Ok Jaanu, Hate Story 4, and Dhadak.

-Kalia began his dancing and directing Shri Santosh Nair, the creative director of Sadhya Unit of Performing Arts.
-He is also trained under Canadian choreographer, Brandy Leary for Ariel technique dancing.
+Kalia began his dancing and directing career with Shri Santosh Nair, the creative director of Sadhya Unit of Performing Arts.
+He is also trained under Canadian choreographer, Brandy Leary, for Ariel technique dancing.
 Kalia has performed with international choreographers for a production in Birmingham, titled, Motherland.
 He also appeared as an actor in Hindi feature film, ABCD: Any Body Can Dance.